On the effective spin-mass ratio relation of binary black hole mergers that evolved in isolation: Results

 \section{Results}

 In the following, we comparatively explore evolutionary populations of isolated massive binaries incorporating a range of various physical assumptions.
-In this study, we restrict ourselves to distribution properties only and do not consider merger rates.
-Accordingly, in the following, we shall consider only normalized distributions (or probability density functions; hereafter PDF).
-For the recent analysis of isolated-binary merger rate, its redshift evolution, and comparison with the dynamical merger channel, see, e.g., \citet{Banerjee_2021b}.
+In this study, we aim to focus on distribution properties and, hence, do not consider compact-binary merger rate in detail.
+Accordingly, in the following, we shall consider only normalised distributions (or probability density functions; hereafter PDF).
+Nevertheless, in Fig.~\ref{fig:eta}, we plot the merger efficiencies, $\etabns$, $\etansbh$, and $\etabbh$ of, respectively, BNS, NS-BH, and BBH mergers, as obtained from the present binary-evolutionary models.
+Here, we define the merger efficiency of double-compact binaries (hereafter DCB) simply as

+where, DCB can be BNS, NS-BH, or BBH, and $N_{\rm mrg,DCB}$ is the total number of DCB mergers produced from a stellar population of total mass $\mtotst$.
+For each modelled binary set, we estimate $\mtotst$ by scaling up the total simulated (binary) mass assuming a \citet{Kroupa_2001} IMF ranging over $0.08\Ms-150.0\Ms$, except for the sets corresponding to model number 8 (Table~\ref{tab:models}), where the IMF upper limit is set to $300.0\Ms$.
+The plotted values correspond to an idealistic, 100\% binary fraction for stars with ZAMS mass $>5\Ms$.
+The merger efficiencies are in ballpark agreement with those obtained in recent studies that utilise different binary evolution models and codes, \eg, \citet{Broekgaarden2022b,Iorio_2023}.